jingliting/NTIRE2018/README.md

 + Datasets in 2018: [DIV2K](https://competitions.codalab.org/competitions/18015#learn_the_details)

 ## Training
 The model is designed to support the input images of any size both in training and evaluating stage.
 Thus you needn't worry about image size.
-To train, see train.py file for specific parameter definition and run python3 train.py.
+To train, see train.py file for specific parameter definition and run
+python3 train.py
-In order to view stats during training, simply run tensorboard --logdir your_train_log_directory.
+In order to view stats during training, simply run
+tensorboard --logdir your_train_log_directory
 The trained model will be saved in the directory you passed in.